Human Rights Education Curbs Polarization: MAKE A DONATION TODAY!

 By the end of the training, participants should be able to:

-• employ a basic evaluation process for assessing the results of their human rights education work
+• Evaluate the results of their human rights education and advocacy work.

 Application Process